w3f/polkadot-wiki/docs/learn/how-to/withdraw-usdt-from-exchanges.md

 !!! danger "READ THIS FIRST!"

-    Some wallets, such as Trust Wallet, Exodus, and "Crypto.com Onchain Wallet", do not support the Polkadot Asset Hub yet.
+    Some wallets, such as Trust Wallet, Exodus, and "Crypto.com Onchain Wallet", don't support the Polkadot Asset Hub yet.

     Before sending any funds, please make sure the destination wallet is compatible with Polkadot Asset Hub to avoid potential issues.